NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Weight of Experience.md

 The experience you've accumulated over multiple lifetimes envelops you like a weighted blanket, providing comfort and bestowing confidence under pressure.
-You gain the trained proficiency rank in one skill of your choice and the [[Feats/Assurance|Assurance]] skill feat in that skill as a bonus feat.
+You gain the trained proficiency rank in one skill of your choice and the [[Assurance|Assurance]] skill feat in that skill as a bonus feat.

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*